tottithome/Mindwave-car-and-leds/README.md

 - `AT+INQM=1,9,48`

 Ensure that the serial monitor is set to NL&CR and a 9600 baud rate to send commands.
+Once the AT commands are in the Module, it is not necessary to re-enter AT mode

 ---